Assistant Professor, VR Director, Screenwriter, Non-Profit Founder

 Design and teach courses in writing for Emerging Media, Film & Television.
 Integrate film studies with computer science and strategic communication.

-Develop and teach courses in Foundations of Television and Web Media Writing, Advanced Television Writing – The Sitcom and 1 Hour Drama; consulted with the Department Personnel Committee to modify the curriculum and add courses of study to emphasize TV writing in the Bachelor of Arts track; instructor and advisor for multiple student’s independent studies; internship program faculty sponsor; faculty advisor to student club on stand-up comedy; juror for Hofstra Student Film Festival screenwriting contest.
+Develop and teach courses in Foundations of Television and Web Media Writing, Advanced Television Writing – The Sitcom and 1 Hour Drama; consulted with the Department Personnel Committee to modify the curriculum and add courses of study to emphasize TV writing in the Bachelor of Arts track; advisor for multiple student’s independent studies; internship program faculty sponsor; faculty advisor to student club on stand-up comedy; juror for Hofstra Student Film Festival screenwriting contest.

 Part-Time Lecturer, School of Media Studies, The New School 2016–2018